Spyguy001/Skyline/deliverables/iteration-03.plan.md

 #### Goals and tasks

+(Note: the Goals are ordered from highest to lowest priority within each category.)

-- Goals for the Database:
+##### Goals for the Database:
-  - Implement the data access object to allow for the addition and deletion of condos managers, residents, events, amenities and announcements to the Databse
+  1) Implement the data access object to allow for the addition and deletion of condos managers, residents, events, amenities and announcements to the Database

-- Goals for the Desktop Version:
+##### Goals for the Desktop Version:

   - Functionality for Condo Owners
     1)  Condo owners should be able to : (carried from iteration 2 and hence top priority)